-This document describes the process the Roanoke Valley Transportation Planning Organization (RVTPO) will undertake to select transportation projects funded by the Roanoke Valley's apportionment of the Infrastructure Investment and Jobs Act's Carbon Reduction Program suballocation for urbanized areas with greater than 200,000 population, herein after referred to as CRP.
-Projects funded through CRP will be included in the RVTPO's Transportation Improvement Program (TIP).
-The purpose of the Carbon Reduction Program (CRP) is to reduce transportation emissions through the development of State carbon reduction strategies and by funding projects designed to reduce transportation emissions.
+This document describes the process the Roanoke Valley Transportation Planning Organization (RVTPO) will undertake to select transportation projects funded by the Roanoke Valley's apportionment of the Infrastructure Investment and Jobs Act's Surface Transportation Block Grant Program, Carbon Reduction Program suballocation for urbanized areas with greater than 200,000 population, herein after referred to as STBG, CRP, and TA (respectively).
+Projects funded through STBG, CRP, and TA will be included in the RVTPO's Transportation Improvement Program (TIP).